jewzaam/go-ping-pong/README.md

 A very simple app that listens on port 8080.
-Any request query path is written to standard out and sent as a response to the client with a "Pong" prefix.
+Any request query path is logged and sent as a response to the client with a "Pong" prefix.

 # Using on minishift